consensusnetworks/tsheets-cli/README.md

 # tsheets
 A CLI tool for clocking in and out of TSheets using the public API released by the TSheets team https://tsheetsteam.github.io/api_docs/?javascript--node#introduction

-### Current development setup
+### Setup and usage
 1. Clone this repository locally
 2. Run `npm i` and then `npm link` in the local repository's root
-3. Run `tsheets` to configure and use the CLI
+3. Run `tsheets` and enter your TSheets Client ID and Client Secret

+Note: You'll need to sign into TSheets online before signing in with the CLI

 ### Todo before v1
-1. Add user installation, setup and usage guide to README.md
+1. Complete user installation, setup and usage guide
 2. Create public npm package and set up version control
 3. Add unit tests